gefenk9/Onco-AI/README.md

 This script processes individual patient cases from a CSV file.
 For each case, it:

-1. Sends the patient's current disease information to an LLM (Claude 3.5 Sonnet via AWS Bedrock) to generate a suggested treatment plan.
+1. Sends the patient's current disease information to the configured LLM (via `llm_client.py`, using either AWS Bedrock or the Anthropic API with Claude 3.5 Sonnet) to generate a suggested treatment plan.
-2. Sends the LLM's generated plan along with the original doctor's summary and recommendations to the LLM again for a comparative analysis and a similarity score.
+2. Sends the LLM's generated plan along with the original doctor's summary and recommendations to the configured LLM again for a comparative analysis and a similarity score.
 3. Saves the original case data, the LLM's treatment plan, the comparative analysis, and the score to a new output CSV file (default: `cases_with_analysis.csv`).

+LLM interactions are managed by `llm_client.py`, which respects the `LLM_PROVIDER` setting in your `.env` file.

 ## Input CSV Format: